 - It should not be too obvious for e.g if I had asked you “Do you want to learn 3 best ways to begin a presentation or speech”.
 Quite predictable and boring we all know.

 It immediately captures the focus of the audience who then, will follow you along.
-However the fact must be relevant to the topic and audience must relate to it.
+However, the fact must be relevant to the topic and audience must relate to it.

 1. TELL A STORY – THE ART OF STORYTELLING

 It was a dark hall all lights were dim for us to see the screen.
 It was my first major solo presentation on my industry project during my MBA program.
 I was nervous with cold sweats all over my palm and shivering.
-I was clad in nice black suite with a white shirt and a red tie then suddenly my I froze with fear and then….something amazing happened!
+I was clad in a nice black suit with a white shirt and a red tie then suddenly my I froze with fear and then….something amazing happened!

 Nothing can sustain our attention and keep our interest than stories.
 The movie industry would not have been so successful if we did not like stories.
-Since childhood we are used to listening to stories.
+Since childhood, we are used to listening to stories.
 We create pictures in our mind when someone tells a story and want to know what happens next.
 How did I come out of my situation during the presentation?

 Decide for yourself which is the best strategy to open a presentation or speech for your audience.
 Begin powerfully and captivate your audience.